the-turing-way/the-turing-way/book/website/communication/open/education.md

 (cm-open-education-what)=
 ## What is Open Education
 Open Education is a collective term that encompasses educational resources, tools and practices that can be freely used in the digital environment without legal, financial or technical barriers.
-Open Education can also include [Open Pedagogy](http://openpedagogy.org/open-pedagogy/) which also focuses on the conversation with each other to develop educational practices and structures.
+Open Education can also include [Open Pedagogy](http://openpedagogy.org/open-pedagogy/) which also focuses on the process of collaboratively developing educational practices and structures.
 In open educational practices there is more space for [participation of learners in the knowledge creation and sharing](https://opencontent.org/blog/archives/2975), empowering learners and stimulating peer-learning and colllaboration.

 (cm-open-education-why)=